4750 N. Sheridan Rd.

 B. Leo Steif, 1926

-See the former executive corner office, the eco-friendly community kitchen for residents and one of the largest solar arrays in Chicago.
+See the former executive corner office, the eco-friendly community kitchen and one of the largest solar arrays in Chicago.